10 min read

 By focusing solely on hours worked, it prevents conflicts over who had better tables or higher-paying customers, reducing friction among staff members.

-Additionally, splitting tips by hours simplifies the distribution process, making it easier for management to calculate and distribute tips equitably and ensure smooth restaurant operations.
+Additionally, splitting tips by hours simplifies the distribution process, making it easier for management to distribute tips equitably and ensure smooth restaurant operations.

 Cons